Admission to Year 7

-The test results will be posted second class no later than 16th October 2020.
+The test results will be available no later than 15th October 2021.
 For your child to qualify for a place at Stretford Grammar School your child must gain a qualifying score of 334 and you must ensure that you have named Stretford Grammar School as a preference on the Local Authority’s Common Application Form.
 For the qualifying scores for other schools within the consortium, please go to the relevant website.
 This form must be returned to the Local Authority in which you reside.

 Please be aware that achieving the qualifying score is not an offer of a place.

-If parents/carers have elected (on the TGSCC Registration Form) to share their child’s result with more than one school, a separate letter will be sent to you from each school.
+If parents/carers have elected (on the TGSCC Registration Form) to share their child’s result with more than one school, a separate result will be given from each school.